Deano10134/ServianTechChallenge-DB/README.md

 GitHub will be used to store and host the repos.
 It also is where the code for the application is updated.

+5. Docker

+Install Docker for desktop to setup the application

 # Architecture
 The AWS environment will be set up with the following to host the application